goreleaser/goreleaser/www/docs/customization/milestone.md

 title: Milestone
 ---

-GoReleaser can close GitHub/GitLab/Gitea milestones after successfully publishing all artifacts.
+GoReleaser can close repository milestones after successfully publishing all artifacts.

 Let's see what can be customized in the `milestones` section: